Find Affordable College Courses

 19 Yearly Graduations

 Stanford University is the 4th most popular school in the nation for students seeking a master's degree in community health and preventive medicine.
 Roughly 15,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $55,473 per year, while in-state graduate students, on average, pay $54,315 per year.
-During the 2020-2021 academic year, 19 people received their master's degree in community health and preventive medicine from Stanford.
-Around 58% of these students were from an underrepresented racial-ethnic group, and 95% were women.
+The average in-state tuition for full-time undergraduates is $61,731 per year, while in-state graduate students, on average, pay $58,746 per year.
+During the most recent year for which we have data, 19 people received their master's degree in community health and preventive medicine from Stanford.
+Of these students, 74% were women and 52% were members of underrepresented racial-ethnic groups.

 #5